 4. Get wick ready.
 They sell these at Michaels or other craft stores and are very inexpensive.
 I used the long wick that I could cut to whatever size I need, with metal bases that are sold separately.
 You just tie a knot in the bottom, pull it through until you hear it pop into the metal tube, and then crimp with pliers.

-6. Add and stir essential oils to fully melted wax OFF the burner.
+5. Pour a little melted wax in the bottom of glass and "glue" wick down.
+(You can do this before all of the wax is melted.)6.
+Add and stir essential oils to fully melted wax OFF the burner.
 I used 4 ml total and you could just smell the scent.
 It was subtle, so add more if you want.

 7. Pour into glass candle holder.
 Use 2 chopsticks or skewers (seen above in the corner) that you lay flat across the top of the glass, on either side of the wick to make it stand up straight.